rapidbus/rapidbus/index.md

 * *rapidbus_client* = this MQTT client ID
 * *pub_topic* = topic where messages will be published to

-MQTT messages are always published with QOS=0 as RapidBus is intended mostly for fast-paced reads.
+MQTT messages are always published with QOS=0 as rapidbus is intended mostly for fast-paced reads.

 #### MQTT pub message format